Valle Church (Valle): History

 The earliest existing historical records of the church date back to the year 1328, but it was not new that year.
 The old church was a stave church building that stood for centuries, likely being built in the 13th century.
-Historically, the church was the main parish church and the priest who worked here, also served the annex parish of Hylestad Church, plus the priest also went to the neighboring rural parish of Bykle for three services per year in the 1600s, since they didn't have their own priest for many years.
+Historically, the church was the main parish church and the priest who worked here, also served the annex parish of Hylestad Church, plus the priest also went to the neighboring rural parish of Bykle Church for three services per year in the 1600s, since they didn't have their own priest for many years.
 In the 1660s, the old stave church was torn down and replaced with a new church on the same site.

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
-Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.
+Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet at Eidsvoll Manor later that year.

 In 1844, the small church was torn down and replaced with a new timber-framed cruciform church on the same site.
 The new building was consecrated on 1 December 1844.
 In 1862, the rectory near the church burned down.